MicrosoftDocs/fabric-docs/docs/data-factory/activity-parity.md

 ## New Activities in Fabric Data Factory

-In addition to maintaining activity parity, Fabric Data Factory introduces some new activities to meet your richer orchestration needs.
+In addition to maintaining activity continuity, Data Factory in Fabric introduces some new activities to meet your richer orchestration needs.
 These new activities are:

 1. **Outlook**: Available in Fabric Data Factory to facilitate integration with Outlook services.
 1. **Teams**: Available in Fabric Data Factory to enable orchestration of Microsoft Teams activities.